Roscoe Bartlett: Early life and education

-Bartlett was born in Moorland, Kentucky, to Martha Minnick and Roscoe Gardner Bartlett.
+Bartlett was born in Moreland, Jefferson County, Kentucky, on June 3, 1926, to Martha Minnick and Roscoe Gardner Bartlett.
 He completed his early education in a one-room schoolhouse.
-He attended Columbia Union College (now Washington Adventist University) in Takoma Park, Maryland, affiliated with the Seventh-day Adventist Church, and graduated in 1947 with a B.S. in theology and biology and a minor in chemistry.
+He attended Columbia Union College (now Washington Adventist University) in Takoma Park, Maryland, affiliated with the Seventh-day Adventist Church, and graduated in 1947 with a Bachelor of Science in theology and biology and a minor in chemistry.
 He had intended to be a Seventh-day Adventist minister, but he was considered too young for the ministry after receiving his bachelor's degree at the age of 21.

-Bartlett was encouraged to attend graduate school at the University of Maryland, College Park.
+Bartlett was encouraged to attend postgraduate education at the University of Maryland, College Park.
 He studied anatomy, physiology, and zoology, earning a master's degree in physiology in 1948.
-Bartlett was then hired as a faculty member of the university and taught anatomy, physiology and zoology while working towards his Ph.D. in physiology, which he earned in 1952.
-His academic career included lecturing at Loma Linda School of Medicine, also affiliated with the Seventh-day Adventist Church, in Loma Linda, California (1952–1954), and serving as an assistant professor at Howard University College of Medicine in Washington, D.C.
-(1954–1956).
+Bartlett was then hired as a faculty member of the university and taught anatomy, physiology and zoology while working towards his Doctor of Philosophy in physiology, which he earned in 1952.
+His academic career included lecturing at Loma Linda University School of Medicine, also affiliated with the Seventh-day Adventist Church, in Loma Linda, California (1952–1954), and serving as an assistant professor at Howard University College of Medicine in Washington, D.C. from 1954 to 1956.